bxparks/AceButton/README.md

 want to write everything yourself from scratch.

-That said, [LibrarySizeBenchmark](examples/LibrarySizeBenchmark/) shows that the library consumes about 1000 bytes of flash memory, and [AutoBenchmark](examples/AutoBenchmark) shows that `AceButton::check()` takes between 13-15 microseconds on a 16MHz ATmega328P chip and 2-3 microseconds on an ESP32.
+That said, [LibrarySizeBenchmark](examples/LibrarySizeBenchmark/) shows that the library consumes between 840-1250  bytes of flash memory, and [AutoBenchmark](examples/AutoBenchmark) shows that `AceButton::check()` takes between 13-15 microseconds on a 16MHz ATmega328P chip and 2-3 microseconds on an ESP32.
 Hopefully that is small enough and fast enough for the vast majority of